 Foster son of Mr. Earnshaw; foster brother of Hindley and Catherine; husband of Isabella; father of Linton.
 Heathcliff is the conflicted villain/hero of the novel.
 Mr. Earnshaw finds him on the street and brings him home to Wuthering Heights, where he and Catherine become soul mates.
 He is the ultimate outsider, with his dark "gypsy" looks and mysterious background.
 Though he eventually comes to own Wuthering Heights, he never seems as fully home in the house as he does on the moors.
 His love for Catherine is gigantic and untamed and matters to him more than anything else, but it is never easy— it leads him to control and belittle and manipulate nearly everyone around him.
 Despite his many horrible deeds, Heathcliff is not a straight-out bad guy; he is a poor orphan who finds material success but not what he really wants— the love of Catherine.

 The Wuthering Heights quotes below are all either spoken by Heathcliff or refer to Heathcliff.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Vintage edition of Wuthering Heights published in 2009.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Vintage edition of Wuthering Heights published in 2009.).

 Chapter 1 Quotes